Welcome to GEMINI!

 Validation in various animal models

-In-house and collaborative efforts for functional validation of human disease variants with appropriate methods (e.g. knock-out or CRISPR-Cas9) and model organisms (including mouse, fruit fly and algae Chlamydomonas).
+In-house and collaborative efforts for functional validation of human disease variants with appropriate methods (e.g. knock-out or CRISPR-Cas9) and model organisms (including mouse and zebrafish).